VincentZ-42/Fillit/README.md

 1. Open Terminal and clone Repository into desired location
 2. Type "make" in the command line to create the executable program called "fillit"
 3. Run the executable by typing "./fillit file" where file is the text file containing the list of Tetris pieces

+# Further Thoughts
+* Program can be further optimized by storing each Tetris piece as bits instead of an integer array in our data structure

 # References
 * Jinyu Liu (Partner for this project)